torchlard/Notes/Courses/Data_mining_course.md

 selected on basis of heuristic(啟發法) / statistical measure
 - stop partitioning:
-all samples for given node belong to same class no remaining attribute for further partitioning [each time only use one, do not use again?] no samples left
+all samples for given node belong to same class no remaining attribute for further partitioning no samples left

 ### attribute selection measure